Camping Guide to Ocala National Forest

 alexander springs campground ocala national forest camping

-The campground has 67 sites for tents or RVs up to 35 feet, but there are no hookups.
-Every site has a picnic table, fire ring and grill.
+The campground has 67 sites for tents and RVs up to 35 feet, but there are no hookups.
+Each site has a picnic table, fire ring and grill.
 All campsites had decent shade.
+Potable water spigots are shared, and there are two bath houses with hot showers, and a single dump station is positioned near the campground exit.
+The campground is well-maintained, although it was showing its age on our last visit.

 You can walk to the day-use recreation area and springs from the campground.